dmilicic/personal-blog/README.md

 The blog is available here: https://blog.dmilicic.com

+It accompanies my Flutter Web portfolio website at https://dmilicic.com.

+It's main purpose is to be a SEO-friendly part of all my personal websites.

 This is built on top of the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter).

 The purpose of this blog is to statically generate blog posts using Markdown files as the data source.